 We each bring art into our lives in different ways.
 You may be a creator, observer, supporter, or novice - want to be.
 As I view myself, I find all these traits existing collectively.
 At different ages, we tend to find ourselves at different periods of our art appreciation.
 Picasso said, "All children are artists.
 The problem is how to remain an artist once he grows up."

 I enjoy occasionally throwing a pot, painting a picture, making a drawing, or taking a photograph.
 As I have traveled over the last 20 years, I found photography has provided the best opportunity to creatively express my views.
 At every opportunity, I am attempting to create.

 Art can influence opinion within our society, change or alter values, and help us understand experiences.
 "Art affects the fundamental sense of self."
 The arts include painting, sculpture, music, literature, and many other venues we see or use every day.

 The process of creating or appreciating art by its nature provides almost a requirement to give back.
-In my instance the Sheldon Art Museum provided an opportunity to experience the administration of a major art collect; to meet internationally recognized artist and experience their personalities.
-The Art Department at the University of Nebraska provided an opportunity to learn the “how to” components of art and insight into what an artists perceives as potential goals.
+In my instance, the Sheldon Art Museum provided an opportunity to experience the administration of a major art collect; to meet internationally recognized artists and experience their personalities.
+The Art Department at the University of Nebraska provided an opportunity to learn the "how-to" components of art and insight into what an artist perceives as potential goals.

 Growing up exceptionally poor provided me with an understanding of living in poverty and pushed my desire to support those entities that fulfill a link in the community to include the poor and homeless.